Whoever wins Alstom power assets, industry faces shakeout

 Daniel Cunliffe, head of Nomura’s capital goods team in London, says the most likely outcome is a Siemens-Alstom deal.

-A deal with Siemens would make Alstom the number one transport player in Europe, the world’s biggest transport market, with 10-12 billion euros in revenue and able to take on Chinese transport giants such as China Southern Rail and CNR Corp.
+A deal with Siemens would make Alstom the number one transport player in Europe, the world’s biggest transport market, with 10-12 billion euros in revenue and able to take on Chinese transport giants such as China Southern Rail and CNR Corp 601299.SS.

 If GE wins the day, however, Alstom will end up with six to seven billion euros in cash and in the unenviable position of a small to mid-sized engineer.
 With revenues of four to five billion, it would be at best a top five player in the field of transport with huge competition from China.